silke/dfn-aai-shibboleth-idp/README.md

   ansible-playbook -i inventory/hosts site.yml -l test --tags config-attributes
   ```

-**IT WILL "FAIL" ON THE FIRST RUN!
-This is expected as you need your certificate authority to sign the CSR it generates for you.**

 For development purposes you can create a local certificate authority as follows:
 ```sh
 ansible-playbook setup_dev.yml